lmvdz/polling-account-fetcher/README.md

 ### Overview

 The polling account fetcher was created in response to the GenesysGo rate limit on their previously free unlimited RPC
-By sending 10 x 100 publickeys in one getMultipleAccounts rpc call we can theoretically reach 10k accounts per second.
+By sending 10 x 100 publickeys in one getMultipleAccounts rpc call we can theoretically reach 10k accounts per second (assuming there is a 10tps rate limit).

 ### How it works